jslefche/piecewiseSEM/README.md

 It also incorporates new functionality in the form of coefficient standardization and updated methods for R^2 for mixed models.

-Currently supported model classes: `lm, glm, gls, pgls, sarlm, lme, glmmPQL, lmerMod, merModLmerTest, glmerMod`
+Currently supported model classes: `lm, glm, gls, lme, glmmPQL, lmerMod, merModLmerTest, glmerMod`

 ## To add a new model class
 Frequently, we get requests to add new model classes.
 We'd like to accomodate wherever we can!
 Currently, to add a new model class, you will need to update the following functions in the following files: